minetest/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 ### Update wiki version template

+{{< notice info>}}We are working on [fixing the link to the version number template](https://github.com/luanti-org/dev.luanti.org/issues/172).{{< /notice>}}

-There is a special wiki template containing the version number at [\[1\]](https://wiki.minetest.net/Template:Version), used to make updating various wiki pages by hand less tedious.
+There is a special wiki template containing the version number used to make updating various wiki pages by hand less tedious.
 Update it so it includes the latest version.

 ### Notify known package maintainers